emmajanedrews/base-template/_posts/2018-03-07-home-seller-seminar.md

 The Evening Seminar in June will begin at 6:00pm.
 At 5pm, please be our guest at the Meet and Greet with Dom Giordano, serving fabulous Hors d’oeuvres.

-Please join us the hour before the Seminar so you can get a good seat, enjoy some delicious food, &nbsp;and be ready to learn about creating your personal Home Selling Strategy!
+Please join us the hour before the Seminar so you can get a good seat, enjoy some delicious food,  and be ready to learn about creating your personal Home Selling Strategy!

-#### &nbsp;
+####

 #### RESERVE YOUR SEATS TODAY!

 #### <br>CLICK ON THE IMAGE BELOW!

-#### &nbsp;
+####

 <center><a href="http://contacts.byreferralonly.com/Form.aspx?Key=B4BB13A2063E8C96A45B730086B92675"><img alt="" src="/uploads/versions/steel-button-sign-up-button-sharks-final2--1024x171-1---x----1024-171x---.png" width="1024" height="171" /></a><br />&nbsp;</center>